dictation-toolbox/Caster/castervoice/doc/Installation.md

 ### Troubleshooting FAQ

 - Fix TypeError: command must be a non-empty string, not ['C:\\Python27\\Scripts\\pip.exe', 'search', 'castervoice'] Update `pip install --upgrade dragonfly2` Dragonfly

 - You have followed the PIP install `pip install castervoice --verbose`  Caster does not start with DNS automatically or `_caster` does not appear on the desktop for WSR.

   The PIP install is in beta yet please report any issues or error messages that you experience github [issues](https://github.com/dictation-toolbox/Caster/issues) or [gitter chat](https://gitter.im/synkarius/Caster?utm_source=share-link&utm_medium=link&utm_campaign=share-link).

 - Commands work in some applications but not others that are supported by Caster.
 To fix verify that the program is not running an administrator/elevated privileges.
 Dragonfly grammars cannot interact with programs that have administrator/elevated privileges.

+  -  Advanced [Workaround](https://groups.google.com/d/msg/dragonflyspeech/2VrJKBI2mSo/R4zl6u2mBwAJ) - Editing natlink.exe with hex editor and re-signing with self signed certificate - **Use at your own risk!** Instructions note disadvantages.
-A documented [Proof of Concept](https://github.com/dictation-toolbox/dragonfly/issues/11) work around but the project needs an active developer with C#.
+  - [Proof of Concept](https://github.com/dictation-toolbox/dragonfly/issues/11) work around but the project needs an active developer with C#.

 - Running "Configure NatLink via GUI" does not bring up the settings window - try running the program as an administrator: